fatemehhaji/instruction-generation-and-tuning/README.md

 ## Objective
 This project explores the process of generating an instruction-based dataset.
 We fine-tuned a pre-trained model using this new dataset and compared its performance with a version fine-tuned on both this dataset and Alpaca.
 Additionally, we tested the model's behavior using general-purpose instructions.
 ## Tasks Overview
-1. **Instruction-Based Dataset Generation**: We transformed a non-instruction-based dataset into an instruction-based format using GPT-4.
+1. **Instruction-Based Dataset Generation**: Transformed a non-instruction-based dataset into an instruction-based format using GPT-4.
-2. **Model Fine-Tuning**: We fine-tuned a pre-trained Large Language Model (LLM) using both the newly created instruction-based dataset and a combination of this dataset with Alpaca.
+2. **Model Fine-Tuning**: Fine-tuned a pre-trained Large Language Model (LLM) using both the newly created instruction-based dataset and a combination of this dataset with Alpaca.
-3. **Comparison and Analysis**: We evaluated the performance of the fine-tuned models and the original pre-trained model, focusing on their ability to generate relevant responses based on new instructions.
+3. **Comparison and Analysis**: Evaluated the performance of the fine-tuned models and the original pre-trained model, focusing on their ability to generate relevant responses based on new instructions.

 ## Dataset and Model Details
 - **Original Dataset Source**: The process of adding GPT-4 generated instructions to the data is in the code, and since the dataset is from Hugging Face, everything is included.